11ty/eleventy-base-blog/src/posts/2003/xml-so-what.md

 ---
-pageTitle: XML - So What?
+title: XML - So What?
 date: 2003-07-21
 tags: web
 ---